zainabasifali/My-Projects/README.md

 # SZABIST
-All the projects of SZABIST university are here
+All the projects are developed by me.